Breaking Down “The Money Piece”

 Everyone knows the best balayage includes a “money piece”—a beautiful, face-framing effect offering a pop of light and dimension.
 Like balayage itself, this beach-inspired color placement is supposed to mimic natural, kissed-by-the-sun brightness.

 Need some pointers on how to make it really pop?
-Here’s some advice from hair painting expert Jamie Sea (@prettylittleombre), Redken Artist Sean Godard and BTC Instagram regulars Briana Cisneros (@brianacisneros) and Kelli Mason (@kelliannmason).
+Here’s some advice from BTC Team Members Jenn Malone (@jmalonehair) and Maggie Hancock (@maggiemh), Redken Artist Sean Godard and BTC Instagram regular Briana Cisneros (@brianacisneros).

-Watch Sean demonstrate his 4D balayage technique—which makes use of rectangular sectioning, diffusion and a twisting and pulling method to produce a perfect money piece.
+Watch Redken Artist Sean Godard demonstrate his 4D balayage technique—which makes use of rectangular sectioning, diffusion and a twisting and pulling method to produce a perfect money piece.

 Burst of Blonde

-In this #btcQUICKIE from Briana, she gives her client an edgier look with a burst of blonde at the hairline.
+In this #btcQUICKIE from Briana Cisneros, she gives her client an edgier look with a burst of blonde at the hairline.
 She started with a Level 4 and worked her client’s way up over three visits!